Mass Update is a very powerful tool that can update attributes for large groups of trees to one new value.

 Preparing Data for the Mass Updater:

-It is important to filter the data correctly so you only update or delete the Data Points you intend to.
-You can use the Advanced Filter to filter out these Data Points.
+It is important to filter the data correctly so you only update or delete the intended data points.
+You can use the Advanced Filter to appropriately filter the data.
 Here is a link to the instructions for the Mass Updater.

 Be sure to Check the Number of data points you have selected at the top and ensure it is the number of data points you planned to update.
 Also check that the layer is the layer you want to update.